 Your rider will be shredding in all weather, so please dress accordingly.

-- Synthetic or wool are much better than cotton.
-Once cotton is wet from the rain or sweat, it is cold.
+- Layers – synthetic or wool versus cotton.
+Once cotton is wet, from the rain or sweat, it is cold.

 - A fleece layer for warmth.